Qovery/RedisLess/redisless/raft/README.md

 # Raft

+> This crate is inspared by [old-raft-rs](https://github.com/Hoverbear/old-raft-rs) and [raft-rs](https://github.com/tikv/raft-rs) implementations.

 ## Problem and Importance

 When building a distributed system one principal goal is often to build in *fault-tolerance*.
 That is, if one particular node in a network goes down, or if there is a network partition, the entire cluster does not fall over.
 The cluster of nodes taking part in a distributed consensus protocol must come to agreement regarding values, and once that decision is reached, that choice is final.

 Distributed Consensus Algorithms often take the form of a replicated state machine and log.
 Each state machine accepts inputs from its log, and represents the value(s) to be replicated, for example, a hash table.
 They allow a collection of machines to work as a coherent group that can survive the failures of some of its members.

 Two well known Distributed Consensus Algorithms are Paxos and Raft.
-Paxos is used in systems like [Chubby](http://research.google.com/archive/chubby.html) by Google, and Raft is used in things like [`etcd`](https://github.com/coreos/etcd/tree/master/raft).
-Raft is generally seen as a more understandable and simpler to implement than Paxos, and was chosen for this project for this reason.
+Paxos is used in systems like [Chubby](http://research.google.com/archive/chubby.html) by Google, and Raft is used in things like [`tikv`](https://github.com/tikv/tikv) or [`etcd`](https://github.com/coreos/etcd/tree/master/raft).
+Raft is generally seen as a more understandable and simpler to implement than Paxos.

 ## Documentation